wheelercj/email-linter/README.md

 2. Find all emails outside the spam folder those single-use addresses have ever received.
 3. List each single-use address and the addresses they have received from.
 With these, you can search your inbox for suspicious emails and decide what to do with them.

-This app does not store or send any of your data anywhere.
+This app does not store any of your data, and only communicates with Fastmail's servers.

-## API token
+## OAuth or API token

-This app needs a read-only JMAP API token to securely connect to your account.
-If you're using Fastmail, you can [create an API token here](https://www.fastmail.com/settings/security/tokens).
-The token can be entered when you run the app or by creating an environment variable named `API_TOKEN`, such as with the Bash command `API_TOKEN="your token here"`, or the PowerShell command `$env:API_TOKEN="your token here"`.
+Fastmail OAuth is supported.
+If you don't use Fastmail, you will need to get a read-only JMAP API token for this app to securely connect to your account.
+Provide the token by creating an environment variable named `API_TOKEN`, such as with the Bash command `API_TOKEN="your token here"`, or the PowerShell command `$env:API_TOKEN="your token here"`.
+If an `API_TOKEN` variable does not exist when the app runs, it will assume you are using Fastmail.

 ## dev resources